ndalchau/turing-model-reduction/README.md

 This repository contains the Matlab scripts for recreating the figures of the JR Soc Interface article *Model reduction enables Turing instability analysis of large reaction-diffusion models*.

-Each figure has its own script.
+To reproduce each figure, you should run the relevant script in Matlab:
-- Figure1_BrusselatorExample
+- Figure1_BrusselatorExample.m
-- Figure2_BrusselatorDispersion
+- Figure2_BrusselatorDispersion.m
-- Figure3_TuringExample
+- Figure3_TuringExample.m
-- Figure4_TuringDispersion
+- Figure4_TuringDispersion.m
-- Figure5_BorekExample
+- Figure5_BorekExample.m
-- Figure6_BorekDispersion
+- Figure6_BorekDispersion.m

 ## Dependencies
 - All Matlab code was tested in release 2016a.